 - The Intake Panel consists of a Deputy Coordinator and a mediator or Investigation Advocate.
-The Panel will be designated from the individuals serving through the One Process system and appointed by the CDO to a renewable term not to exceed 2 years. - The Intake Panel: 1) determines whether the complaint is a One Process concern (jurisdiction), and whether it should proceed to investigation or be resolved informally; meaning without a formal investigation.
-Efforts to resolve the complaint may include: mediation, referral to another adjudicatory process, a notice of One Process Concern or alternative dispute resolution. - The intake panel will determine whether there is enough information to proceed to investigation, in cases where more information is needed, the complainant will be asked to provide the information within 14 days of the original complaint.
-The panel may request an initial threat assessment to determine if interim measures or support needs to be provided or if referrals need to be made based on concerns about harm to self or others. - If a report is anonymous, the Intake Panel may recommend no immediate action but advise the CDO to monitor the complaint.
-If monitoring results in a pattern of discrimination or bias, the CDO can initiate an investigation of the conduct. - In third party reports, the intake panel must attempt to contact the individual on whose behalf the complaint is filed to ensure that the named individual subject to the conduct wishes to pursue allegations raised on his/her behalf.
+The Panel will be designated from the individuals serving through the One Process system and appointed by the CDO to a renewable term not to exceed 3 years. - The Intake Panel: 1) determines whether the complaint is a One Process concern (jurisdiction), and whether the complainant should proceed to investigation or be resolved informally; meaning without a formal investigation.
+Efforts to resolve the complaint may include mediation, referral to another adjudicatory process, issuing a Notice of One Process Concern or alternative dispute resolution. - The intake panel determines whether there is enough information to proceed to investigation, in cases where more information is needed, the complainant will be asked to provide the information within seven (7) days of the original complaint.
+The panel may request an initial threat assessment to assess the threat and determine if interim measures or other support needs to be provided or if referrals need to be made based on concerns about harm to self or others. - If a report is anonymous, the Intake Panel may recommend no immediate action but advise the CDO/Title IX Coordinator to monitor the complaint.
+If monitoring results in a pattern of discrimination or bias, the CDO/Title IX Coordinator can initiate an investigation of the conduct. - In third party reports, the intake panel must attempt to contact the individual on whose behalf the complaint is filed to ensure that the named individual subject to the conduct wishes to pursue allegations raised on his/her behalf.
 If the person subject to the conduct does not wish to pursue allegations, the file will be noted, the allegation will be shared with the respondent, and the case closed.

-3.1.2.
+2.11.
 Mediation and Alternative Resolution

-Mediation is a resolution process by which both parties agree to meet with an impartial and trained mediator.
 Mediation is a resolution process by which both parties agree to meet with an impartial trained mediator to discuss the incident and attempt to resolve it amicably.
 In mediation, the complainant and the respondent will not be required to deal directly with one another without the University's involvement.

+Mediation is not appropriate for allegations of domestic and dating violence, stalking, and allegations of non-consensual sexual penetration or other kinds of sexual violence.
 Mediation is successful when the parties have reached a consensus about the details of the incident and how it will be resolved.
 Mediation is about restoration and reconciliation of relationships.
 Any party may request that mediation be terminated at any time, in which case an Investigation would commence or proceed.
-The University may also commence or proceed with an Investigation, at any time.
 In addition, any party can request an Investigation if he or she is dissatisfied with the mediation resolution.